 Statins can interact with some antibiotics and increase the risk of rhabdomyolysis.
 Amiodarone and drugs which prolong the QT interval can interact with many antibiotics.
 Many antibiotics increase the risk of bleeding with anticoagulants.
 Please refer to our Drug Interactions Table for further information.

 - Chlamydia, caused by Chlamydia trachomatis, is the commonest STI reported in Ireland with almost half of cases diagnosed in those aged between 15 and 24 years

 - Frequently asymptomatic in both males and females.
 Symptoms in males include dysuria and a urethral discharge.
 Symptoms in women include vaginal discharge, intermenstrual bleeding, post coital bleeding

-- Can lead to epidydmorchitis in males.
+- Infection can lead to epididymo-orchitis in males.

 - Can lead to pelvic inflammatory disease in females.
 PID is associated with an increased risk of tubal factor infertility, ectopic pregnancy and chronic pelvic pain

 - Diagnosis using NAAT (nucleic acid amplification technique, eg PCR, polymerase chain reaction) is the current diagnostic gold standard.
 This is frequently combined with a gonorrhoea NAAT in the same test

 - Diagnosis can be made on first void urine in males and vulvovaginal or endocervical swab in females.
 Vulvovaginal swabs can be provider or self-taken.